Ultra-Healing Baby Bottom Cream

 But nonetheless, I keep on experimenting and I create some amazing recipes such as this one.

-I created this all-natural diaper rash remedy with nourishing and easy to find ingredients.
+This all-natural diaper rash remedy was created with nourishing and easy to find ingredients.
 It’s a simple recipe you can make yourself at home and will probably take less than half an hr.
 The resulting cream will last a long, long time due to its functionality and absorption.